Leadership for Impact & Sustainability: Bridging Profit and Purpose

-Not long ago, while in conversation with an investor in Ethiopia, I suggested some basic, tangible Corporate Social Responsibility (CSR) initiatives—things like installing toilets in underserved schools, sponsoring community clean-ups, or funding inclusive local projects.
+Not long ago, while in conversation with an investor in Ethiopia, I suggested some basic, tangible Corporate Social Responsibility (CSR) initiatives—installing toilets in underserved schools, sponsoring community clean-ups, or funding inclusive local projects.

 I paused.
-This was a well-traveled, well-educated individual, and yet, the pride in that shortcut logic left me shaken.
-It wasn’t the first time I’d encountered this mindset.
-And sadly, it likely won’t be the last.
+This was a well-traveled, well-educated individual—and yet, the pride in that shortcut logic left me shaken.
+Sadly, it wasn’t the first time I’d encountered this mindset.
+And it likely won’t be the last.

 🌍 A Personal Journey Through Systems

-In my own life and career—spanning over 25 years—I’ve walked through boardrooms in the wealthiest nations, and sat in mud-floor meeting rooms in emerging markets.
-From U.S. banks to Ethiopian fintech startups, from public-private partnerships to grassroots startup, I’ve held space with decision-makers across the spectrum.
+Across more than 25 years, I’ve sat in boardrooms of the wealthiest nations and met in mud-floor rooms in emerging markets.
+From U.S. banks to Ethiopian fintech startups, from public-private partnerships to grassroots ventures, I’ve engaged decision-makers across a broad spectrum.

 🔄 Managers vs. Leaders: A Truth I’ve Witnessed

-In Ethiopia and throughout my career, I’ve seen how “manager” and “leader” are often used interchangeably—but they couldn’t be more different.
+In Ethiopia—and globally—the terms “manager” and “leader” are often used interchangeably.
+But in my experience, they couldn’t be more different.

 - Who benefits from this decision?